Enter your zip to

 Powder post beetles live inside the wood, feeding on the starches in the wood fibers until they reach maturity.
 At that point, they tunnel back outside to the exterior of the wood, leaving fine sawdust and tiny sets of holes in their wake.
 The most noticeable evidence of a beetle problem is the appearance of small exit holes — they perforate wood surfaces with tiny openings, making it look like a sponge.
 If it’s dusted with a fine powder that resembles flour, that’s a dead giveaway that you have a beetle problem.

 The best way to handle beetle infestations is to cut off their moisture, which you can do by following the tips listed in the next sections.
-Spraying a wood preservative treatment onto the surface will also help, although not if the wood on your home is stained.
-You can also have a pest exterminator fumigate your home or apply a pesticide into the interior of your siding using a wood injector.
+Spraying a wood preservative treatment onto the surface will also help, although not if the wood in your home is stained.
+You can also have a pest exterminator fumigate your home or apply a pesticide to the interior of your siding using a wood injector.

 Carpenter Bees